derf/travelynx/README.md

   The travelynx container does not contain a mail server, so it needs a separate SMTP server to send mail.
 It does not receive mail.
 * create local/imprint.html.ep and enter imprint as well as privacy policy data.
+* create local/terms-of-service.html.ep and enter your terms of service.
 * Configure your web server to reverse-provy requests to the travelynx instance.
 See `examples/nginx-site` for an nginx config.